CarabinFlorin/Face-Detection/README.md

 # Face-Detection
-A simple face detection appn
+A simple face detection app.
 Requires OpenCV to be installed.